flox/flox/cli/flox/doc/flox-install.md

 :   The pkg-path of the package to install as shown by 'flox search'
     Append `@<version>` to specify a version requirement.

-    Alternatively, an arbitrary Nix flake output attribute may be specified.
+    Alternatively, an arbitrary Nix flake installable may be specified.
     See [`manfifest-toml(1)`](./manifest.toml.md) for more details.